mozilla/pkipolicy/rootstore/policy.md

-If the intermediate CA certificate includes the id-kp-serverAuth extended key usage, then to be considered technically constrained, the certificate MUST be name-constrained as described in section 7.1.2.5 of the [TLS Baseline Requirements][TLS-BRs], each entry in permittedSubtrees having been validated according to section
-3.2.2 of the TLS Baseline Requirements.
+If the intermediate CA certificate includes the id-kp-serverAuth extended key usage, then to be considered technically constrained, the certificate MUST be name-constrained as described in section 7.1.2.5 of the [TLS BRs][TLS-BRs], each entry in permittedSubtrees having been validated according to section 3.2.2 of the TLS BRs.
 The id-kp-clientAuth EKU MAY also be present.

-If the intermediate CA certificate includes the id-kp-emailProtection extended key usage, then to be considered technically constrained, it MUST comply with section 7.1.5 of the [S/MIME Baseline Requirements][SMIME-BRs] and include the Name Constraints X.509v3 extension with constraints on rfc822Name, with at least one name in permittedSubtrees, each name having been validated according to section 3.2.2 of the [S/MIME Baseline Requirements][SMIME-BRs].
+If the intermediate CA certificate includes the id-kp-emailProtection extended key usage, then to be considered technically constrained, it MUST comply with section 7.1.5 of the [S/MIME BRs][SMIME-BRs] and include the Name Constraints X.509v3 extension with constraints on rfc822Name, with at least one name in permittedSubtrees, each name having been validated according to section 3.2.2 of the [S/MIME BRs][SMIME-BRs].
 The values id-kp-serverAuth and anyExtendedKeyUsage MUST NOT be present.
 The id-kp-clientAuth EKU MAY be present.
 Other values that the CA is allowed to use and are documented in the CA’s CP, CPS, or combined CP/CPS MAY be present.

 #### 5.3.2 Publicly Disclosed and Audited